aevins/cantor/README.md

 ## Feedback

-If you have build this keyboard, please fill [this form](https://forms.gle/nfJCsei5hyHbjaHn9) to provide feedback.
+If you have built this keyboard, please fill [this form](https://forms.gle/nfJCsei5hyHbjaHn9) to provide feedback.
 This will help to improve the keyboard design in future revisions.

 Also, you can open an issue reporting any problem or feature request.

+> [!NOTE]
+> Please see [original](https://github.com/diepala/cantor) for issues - this fork is for my personal development.
+I will try to address questions/issues if you have them which **specifically** relate to this fork.

 ## Support

 The development of a keyboard takes time and money.
-If you like this keyboard a want to support me for the work and to develop future revisions of the keyboard, consider donating:
+If you like this keyboard a want to support the original creator for the work and to develop future revisions of the keyboard, consider donating:

 PayPal: [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/donate/?hosted_button_id=ZKKE68MCBQ9P6)
 GitHub: [Here](https://github.com/sponsors/diepala)